ashanhol/GlitchPicClient/README.md

 A copy of the glitch function code can be found in this repo at [run.csx](/run.csx).

 ### Acknowledgements ###
-A huge thank you to [Suz Hinton](https://github.com/noopkat) for helping me with the upload feature and [Rachel Weil](https://github.com/hxlnt) for debugging help!
+A huge thank you to [Suz Hinton](https://github.com/noopkat) for helping with the upload feature and [Rachel Weil](https://github.com/hxlnt) for debugging help!